 ^: This is not an extensive list of solvents used to generate solutions for electrospinning.
 See the ‘solvent selection’ for additional information on the solvents.

-&: Typically requires a carrier polymer to generate particles.
+&: Typically requires a carrier polymer to generate fibers.

 Effects of Solution Parameters

 Viscosity is one of the key properties in electrospraying that is influenced by the molecular weight of the polymer, along with solution concentration and solvent selection.
 In theory, higher molecular weight and/or higher solution concentration translates to higher viscosity.
 Solvents that have more interaction with the polymer structure also tends to result in a solution with higher viscosity.

 During the electrospraying process, and with a low viscous solution, polymer chain entanglements occur during the jet formation, resulting in a particle structure being formed during electrospraying.
 If the solution does not have sufficient polymer entanglements to generate particles during the process, dripping will be generated and no particles will be formed.
 Meanwhile, if the solution has a high viscosity, fibers will be typically formed through a technique known electrospinning.